-On the Effective Date, the JPFPF is authorized to create a share plan for active members.
+On the Prospective_Effective Date, the JPFPF is authorized to create a share plan for active members.
 The Share Plan will be funded solely from revenues received pursuant to Chapters 175 and Chapter 185, Florida Statutes.
-The PFPF shall not fund any such share plan unless and until the following circumstances occur: (1) The City fails to meet its full funding obligation under the 2014 Agreement in a particular fiscal year, and the JPFPF is thus relieved of its unfunded liability payment obligation on a proportional basis, at which time the Board shall have the option to use the funds it would have provided to unfunded liability to either pay down the unfunded liability or fund a share plan; or (2) the JPFPF satisfies its funding obligations under this Agreement, at which time the Board may use the Chapter 175/185 revenues to pay down the unfunded liability, provide the annual discretionary bonus payment authorized in Ordinance 2006-508-E, or fund a share plan.
+The PFPF shall not fund any such share plan unless and until the following circumstances occur: (1) The City fails to meet its full funding obligation under the 2014 Agreement in a particular fiscal year, and the JPFPF is thus relieved of its payment obligations, as outlined in paragraph D.3. above, on a proportional basis, at which time the Board shall have the option to use the funds it would have provided pursuant to paragraph D.3. above to either pay down the unfunded liability, provide the annual discretionary bonus payment authorized in Ordinance 2006-508-E, or fund a share plan; or (2) the JPFPF satisfies its funding obligations under this Agreement, at which time the Board may use the Chapter 175/185 revenues to pay down the unfunded liability, provide the annual discretionary bonus payment authorized in Ordinance 2006-508-E, or fund a share plan.